 The GGF is governed by a steering committee consisting of NS employees, and GGF contributions are made according to the following procedures:

-Click here for a list of the GGF contributions made during 2016 to federal, state, and local candidates, and political committees.
+Click here for a list of the GGF contributions made during the first half of 2017 to federal, state, and local candidates, and political committees.

 Norfolk Southern participates in rail industry trade associations, chambers of commerce, and other trade organizations.
 These organizations promote collaboration among the members and provide a forum to allow the members to focus on issue advocacy and promote best practices in safety, operations, and business.
 Among many other benefits, membership typically provides Norfolk Southern employees with the opportunity to participate in educational and public relations activities, industry conferences, and networking opportunities.

 The trade organizations in which we participate may engage in lobbying activities.
 We work with the other members to ensure that lobbying conducted through trade organizations reflects our values and concerns.
 If a trade organization adopts a position that is harmful to the interests of Norfolk Southern, we will post a statement on our website that we disagree with the trade association’s position.